 The gloves were for nothing, since Val didn’t really touch anything, but customers saw you working out there, and it made them happy.

 He smiled at a woman holding tongs over baked potatoes, her wrist flopped defeatedly.
 There was always a runt, a puny spud showcased in its foil wrap, and Val, thinking of all the food they threw out, wondered why.
 You got no advantage using things up, when you didn’t use things up.
 Maybe it was for calories.
-The marketing ideas from Plenty House headquarters could get uberwonky, that was true.
+The marketing ideas from Plenty House headquarters could get uberwonky, it was true.

 He tried saying it to her: “Take that little one.
 It’s only a hundred calories.”